Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What steps do I need to do to reach my long-term goals?
+- What steps do I need to do to reach my long-term objectives?

-- What steps can help me grow within my job role and become more visible?
+- What are the steps I can take to help me grow within my job role and make me more visible?

-The short-term plan must take into consideration a variety factors such as task deadlines and team responsibilities.
+The short-term plan must take into consideration a variety elements like deadlines for projects and team responsibilities.

-Outline an action Plan
+Write down an action Plan

 Develop an actionable strategy that includes:

-- Specific tasks to help self-development
+- Specific tasks for self-development

 Implement Your Plan